 You Receive New Information After Filing Your Return

-You won't receive a refund for these types of changes, but you still need to file an amended return to avoid penalties and additional interest.
+You won't receive a refund for those types of changes, but you still need to file an amended tax return to avoid penalties and additional interest.

-Changes you make on an amended return affecting your income, deductions or tax liability may also affect the amount of or cause you to owe the alternative minimum tax.
-So be sure to check that, too.
+Changes you make on an amended tax return that affect your income, tax deductions, or tax liability may also affect the amount of (or cause you to owe) the alternative minimum tax.
+So be sure to check that as well.

 Disaster Victims Can Amend Return to Deduct Losses

-If you're the victim of a hurricane, wildfire or other natural disaster, you might be able to file an amended return to claim a casualty loss deduction for the tax year before the disaster.
-Alternatively, you can claim the loss in the year of the disaster: Pick whichever year is more favorable to you.
+If you're the victim of a hurricane, wildfire or other natural disaster, you might be able to file an amended tax return to claim a casualty loss deduction for the tax year before the disaster.
+Alternatively, you can claim the loss in the year of the disaster.
+You should select whichever tax year is more favorable to you.
 However, the loss must be attributable to a federally declared disaster that occurred in an area warranting public and/or individual assistance.
 Otherwise, this special rule doesn't apply.

-If you decide to claim the loss for the year before the disaster, you must file your amended return no later than six months after the due date for filing your original return (without extensions) for the year in which the loss took place.
-So, for example, if the disaster occurred in 2020 and you want to claim your loss on your 2019 return, you must file an amended 2019 return by October 15, 2021.
+If you decide to claim the loss for the year before the disaster, you must file your amended tax return no later than six months after the due date for filing your original return (without extensions) for the year in which the loss took place.
+So, for example, if the disaster occurred in 2021, and you want to claim your loss on your 2020 return, you should have filed an amended 2020 return by October 15, 2022.

-Also note that a casualty loss deduction is generally subject to a $100-per-casualty limit.
+Also note that a personal casualty and theft loss deduction is generally subject to a $100-per-casualty limit.
 It also can't exceed 10% of your adjusted gross income, and you have to itemize to claim it.
-(Note that, if you don't itemize, you can claim an additional standard deduction for uninsured casualty losses in excess of a $500 threshold from a federally declared disaster that occurred between January 1, 2018, and February 18, 2020.)
+(Note that, if you don't itemize, you can claim an additional standard deduction for uninsured casualty losses in excess of a $500 threshold from a federally declared disaster declared in 2018, 2019, and 2020.